Foreigners Who Live in Nicaragua Enjoy Its Low Cost of Living

 This is exactly the same appeal that living in Nicaragua has for the thousands who have already chosen Nicaragua as a place to live.
 It is a welcoming and peaceful place–to say nothing of uncrowded and undervalued.

-Today, Nicaragua offers the lowest cost of living in Central America (lower than Panama) with prices 20% to 60% lower than the United States.
+Today, Nicaragua offers the lowest cost of living in Central America (lower than Panama) with prices up to 10 times lower than the United States.
 It also offers an incredible opportunity to purchase stunning beachfront, lake, or colonial real estate at incredible prices–not to mention that property taxes are low as well.
+Cleaning or gardening help will cost you $7.40 a day.
+You can have an elegant meal with a glass of wine for about $16.00, or a regular meal with coffee for about half of that.
+You can enjoy Happy Hours with $1.00 appetizers, beer, and rum.

-Nicaragua’s Improving Infrastructure Makes Living in Nicaragua Easier Than Ever Before
+Nicaragua’s Improving Infrastructure Makes Living Here Easier Than Ever Before

 A marked improvement in Nicaragua’s economy over the last several years has allowed the government to continue focusing on the improvement of infrastructure throughout the nation.